MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 > * [Python](data-connection-event-grid-python.md)
 > * [Azure Resource Manager template](data-connection-event-grid-resource-manager.md)

-[One-click ingestion](ingest-data-one-click.md) enables you to quickly ingest data in JSON, CSV, and other formats into a table and easily create mapping structures.
+The [ingestion wizard](ingest-data-one-click.md) enables you to quickly ingest data in JSON, CSV, and other formats into a table and easily create mapping structures.
 The data can be ingested either from storage, from a local file, or from a container, or as a one-time or continuous ingestion process.

 This document describes using the intuitive one-click wizard to ingest **CSV** data from a **container** into a **new table**.
 Ingestion can be done as a one-time operation, or as a continuous method by [setting up an Event Grid ingestion pipeline](#create-continuous-ingestion) that responds to new files in the source container and ingests qualifying data into your table.
 This process can be used with slight adaptations to cover a variety of different use cases.